Jimmy Lin: Career

 In 1999, Lin performed within the Suntec City Fountain of Wealth in Singapore, becoming the first singer to ever hold a concert there.

 While being a racer, Lin has not neglected his showbiz career.
 Lin concentrated on filming after his last album "Going for a Walk" in 2000.
 The grandest production in recent years was Demi-Gods and Semi-Devils (天龙八部), where he took the role of the Dali crown-prince Duan Yu.

-Despite having not released an album since 2006, which his last album was titled "擋不住我", Lin continues to sing theme songs for television series and films, and give regular live performances for various events including mini concerts, fund-raising events, festivals and even state events.
+Despite having not released an album since 2006, which his last album was titled Can't stop me (擋不住我), Lin continues to sing theme songs for television series and films, and give regular live performances for various events including mini concerts, fund-raising events, festivals and even state events.
 He was one of the celebrity performers at the Third "Beijing 2008" Olympic Cultural Festival (2005), where the theme motto "One World, One Dream" was officially announced.
-In 2007, he starred in his first Taiwanese idol series, My Lucky Star, which got the #1 rating for 13 weeks in a row.
+In 2007, he starred in his first Taiwanese idol series, My Lucky Star, which got the number one rating for 13 weeks in a row.
 In 2010, he starred in his first Chinese modern series, Hunan TV's "Single Princess and Blind Dates".

 On 17 October 2008, Lin held his first concert in Shanghai, China after 14 years.
 It was a stunning success in front of 25,000 screaming fans who sang Happy Birthday to celebrate his 34th birthday.
 On 21 November 2009, he held his 2nd concert in Shanghai in front of 10,000 fans.
 It was a family event where his parents and siblings attended, and he sang a duet with his younger brother Jason Lin.